 Looking for the right photographer can be stressful but also fun.
 This is the perfect time to refine your personal style and figure out what you like and don’t like.
 You can begin the search by using Google and typing in family photographer + your city.

 I personally like using Instagram because I find it easiest to get to know the photographer’s style by scrolling through his/her feed.
 In fact, any time I come across a photo I love, I check out the photographer’s page and either follow or screenshot the page.
+You can even save the photo you like and create a folder on Instagram.
 This way you’re always researching for great photographers in your area rather than waiting at the last minute.

 Always be on the lookout for a great photographer you want to work with.